Marconi-Stem/fwl/_pages/05-dada.md

       * **Cloud Services:** Dropbox
       * **Email/Airdrop:**

-2.  **Crop and Resize (Optional but Recommended):**
+2.  **Crop and Resize (Recommended):**
       * **Scratch Stage Size:** The Scratch stage is **480 pixels wide by 360 pixels high**.
-      - If your photos are much larger, they will take longer to load and might look pixelated when scaled down.
+      - If your photos are larger, they will take longer to load and might look pixelated when scaled down.
       * **Recommended:** Briefly resize your photos to be close to or slightly larger than 480x360 pixels.
 You can use any basic image editor (like Paint on Windows, Preview on Mac, or GIMP/Pinta on Linux).
 You can also crop them to a 4:3 aspect ratio (like 480x360) if you want them to perfectly fill the screen without distortion or black bars.
       * **Save as JPG or PNG:**